Would you just curl up with a good book, some tea and a great blanket?

 Here we are, all experiencing the same events, but our perspectives are wildly different.

 And the great news about that?
 We have the power to change our perspective to one that empowers us.

 Let me share a little story with you, it’s a true story, and one that I love sharing.

-There is a set of twins, boys, who grew up with a highly abusive, alcoholic father.
-He would beat them mercilessly, get drunk, pass out and then get up the next day and do it again.
+A set of twin boys grew up with a highly abusive, alcoholic father.
+He’d get drunk, beat them mercilessly, pass out and then get up the next day and do it again.

 These two men were asked a single question.
 This question was asked individually, with neither one of them knowing that their twin brother was being asked.

 Why did you turn out the way you did?

 These two men, twins, not even just brothers, but twins, answered in the exact same way:

 With a father like that, what choice did I have?

 I’ll just let that sink in for a bit.